slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Women want a gentleman who knows when not to be gentle, and who shows grace under pressure.

 No woman wants a boring man.
 No woman wants a coward.
 But also no woman wants to be alone.
 They want a man taller and stronger than them, who earns more, who leads assertively and decisively while pretending they are his equal.

-Hints:

-- Women don’t leave good guys, they leave boring ones.
+Women don’t leave good guys, they leave boring ones.
 Only a coward is worse than boring.
-- Men think women want looks and money.
+Men think women want looks and money.
 Women want leadership, humor, honesty, intelligence, resilience, and certainty.
-- Men choose loyal women over successful ones.
+Men choose loyal women over successful ones.
 Women choose successful men over loyal ones.
-- Women respect security, power, and ambition.
+Women respect security, power, and ambition.
 Broke men are tolerated at best, ignored at worst.
 Without money, only your mother can love you.
-- How a woman sees men depends mostly on her father.
-- Women aren’t investors in men — they won’t wait for «potential».
+How a woman sees men depends mostly on her father.
+Women aren’t investors in men — they won’t wait for «potential».
 They find a man who’s already made it and join his success.
 They’re attracted to traits that create money.
 Sex is their reward.
-- Every woman wants sex from the best man.
+Every woman wants sex from the best man.
 Women want to be desired for control, not connection.
-- Every woman chooses a successful cheater over a faithful loser.
+Every woman chooses a successful cheater over a faithful loser.
 Good men go unappreciated until they stop caring.
-- Women dislike violence but it excites them; dislike arrogance but are drawn to arrogant men; want full disclosure but prefer mystery; dislike your options but respect you if you have them.
+Women dislike violence but it excites them; dislike arrogance but are drawn to arrogant men; want full disclosure but prefer mystery; dislike your options but respect you if you have them.
 Narcissists beat women at their game — that’s why women love them.
 She prefers the fun guy over the calm, stoic one.
-- Nice guys can’t fuck.
-Give alpha or sigma — just not beta.
-- «Why is he so focused on me?
+Nice guys can’t fuck.
+Give alpha or sigma — just not beta. «Why is he so focused on me?
 Does he have nothing else in life?
-He’s boring.»
-- «I’d marry a feminist guy.
+He’s boring.» «I’d marry a feminist guy.
 But the guys I sleep with aren’t husband material—they’re sexist jerks lol.»

 > *"Man is loved mainly because of two virtues: courage first, loyalty second."
 -- Gaius Lucilius [-180]*